STATEMENT OF GUIDING PRINCIPLES

 8. The franchisor has the right, as owner of its intellectual property, to include or not include successor rights in the Franchise Agreement offered to prospective franchisees.
 The franchisor also has the right to establish the then current terms contained in the successor agreements it offers to franchisees.
 Franchisees may choose to negotiate, accept or reject any offer.

-9. Clarity and transparency is essential for establishing and maintaining positive franchise relationships and for the goal of continuous improvements in the franchising environment.
+9. Clarity and transparency are essential for establishing and maintaining positive franchise relationships and for the goal of continuous improvements in the franchising environment.
 Franchisors and franchisees should maintain proactive business policies, communication practices and regularly consult with each other for the enhancement of franchise relations.

 10. Subject to the requirements under the law, franchisors should focus primarily on the business requirements of managing and striving for improvements to their franchise system.
 Franchisors should support their franchisees and enforce Brand Standards necessary to enhance the economic performance for both the franchisees and the franchisor.
 It is the responsibility of franchisees to manage the day-to-day affairs of their businesses to meet the franchisor’s Brand Standards.